peak-projects/peakd-node-beacon/README.md

 # Hive Node Beacon

-A node scanner/monitoring tool for the Hive blockchain.
+A Node.js scanner/monitoring tool for the Hive blockchain.
 Check it out on [beacon.peakd.com](https://beacon.peakd.com)

 # Usage